 We're recruiting our next cohort of Culture and Arts Schools Experts

 Many cultural organisations are experiencing a high degree of challenge in maintaining or developing members of staff who can dedicate themselves to schools work.
 Similarly, schools are also experiencing huge challenges to their ability to protect their arts and cultural provision and more than ever are in need of strong ambassadors for cultural education.

 The CASE Programme Fellowship

 is an investment from Curious Minds designed to protect, nurture and develop a team of credible schools experts from within the North West’s cultural sector who can strengthen the ability of cultural organisations to work in partnership with schools.
 The CASE Fellows will take that passion and expertise with them as they develop as future leaders of learning departments, artistic director or managers of venues.
-Now in its second year, the impact of the programme is being felt across the region.
+Now in its fourth year, the impact of the programme is being felt across the region.

 Part of the fellowship will include a school placement.
 Through our Special Educational Needs and Disability (SEND) Artsmark Network we have identified that many schools don’t believe that cultural organisations have the necessary skills and expertise to work effectively within SEND settings or with the increasing number of undiagnosed SEND pupils in mainstream schools.
 Therefore this year we are particularly interested in engaging with some arts and cultural organisations who want to develop their expertise in SEND.

 CASE has been a game changer for me.
 It has provided me with the opportunity for professional development and has given me the knowledge to unpick our organisation’s existing schools offer with a more critical eye.
 We are now extending partnerships to reframe our programme offers, which will feed into our education strategy.